-This section will use the same network topology that was used in the previous section.
+This section will use lab3tcp.exp which can be found on the website.
 Note that unlike UDP, TCP periodically sends ACK packets back to the senders.

-Log into n2p2 through its control network interface name (e.g., onlusr> ssh pc1core49) and execute the command iperf -s -w 4m to start the host as a TCP receiver with 4 MB receiver socket buffer.
+Log into n2p2 through its control network interface name (e.g., onlusr> ssh pc1core49) and execute the command sudo /usr/local/bin/net/sack-off then iperf -s -w 4m to start the host as a TCP receiver with 4 MB receiver socket buffer.
 Note that iperf message indicates that although a TCP window size 4Mbytes was requested, a TCP window size 8Mbytes was granted.

-Log into n1p2 through its control network interface name and start it as a TCP sender: execute the command iperf -c n2p2 -w 3m -t 20.
-The command sets up the sender to transmit TCP packets to host n2p2 for 20 seconds.
-It also requests for a TCP window size 3MB.
-Iperf message indicates that sender connects to receiver at TCP port 5001 and a TCP window size 6MB is granted.
+Log into n1p2 through its control network interface name and start it as a TCP sender: execute the command sudo /usr/local/bin/net/sack-off then iperf -c n2p2 -w 4m -t 30.
+The command sets up the sender to transmit TCP packets to host n2p2 for 30 seconds.
+It also requests for a TCP window size 4MB.
+Iperf message indicates that sender connects to receiver at TCP port 5001 and a TCP window size 8MB is granted.